Kidney stones are a common health problem.

-Fluids increase the volume and dilute the stone-forming substances in urine, which makes them less likely to crystallize (3).
+Fluids dilute and increase the volume of the stone-forming substances in urine, which makes them less likely to crystallize (

-- Prevents stone formation: It can bind with calcium in the urine, thus reducing the risk of new stone formation (18, 19).
+It can bind with calcium in urine, reducing the risk of new stone

 You can also try adding some lime or lemon juice to your water.

-Oxalate can bind calcium and other minerals, and form crystals, which can lead to stone formation (21).
+Oxalate can bind calcium and other minerals, forming crystals that can lead to stone formation (

 However, foods high in oxalate also tend to be very healthy, so a strict low-oxalate diet is no longer recommended for all stone-forming individuals.

-Nowadays, a low-oxalate diet is only suggested for patients who have hyperoxaluria, a condition characterized by high levels of oxalate in the urine (17).
+A low-oxalate diet is only suggested for people who have hyperoxaluria, a condition characterized by high levels of oxalate in the urine (

-Before changing your diet, consult your doctor or dietitian and get tested to find out whether you will benefit from limiting high-oxalate foods.
+Before changing your diet, consult your healthcare provider or dietitian to find out whether you may benefit from limiting your intake of oxalate-rich foods.

-It’s a common misunderstanding that you need to decrease your calcium intake in order to reduce your risk of forming calcium-containing stones.
+It’s a common misunderstanding that you need to decrease your calcium intake to reduce your risk of forming calcium-containing stones.

 One study placed men who had previously formed calcium-containing kidney stones on a diet containing 1,200 mg of calcium per day.
-It was also low in animal protein and salt (29).
+The diet was also low in animal protein and salt (

-The men had about a 50% lower risk of getting another kidney stone over five years than the control group, who followed a low-calcium diet of 400 mg per day.
+The men had about a 50% lower risk of developing another kidney stone within 5 years than the control group, which followed a low-calcium diet of 400 mg per day.

 Dietary calcium tends to bind with oxalate in the diet, which prevents it from being absorbed.
 The kidneys then don’t have to pass it through the urinary system.

-For most adults, the recommended daily intake (RDI) of calcium is 1,000 mg per day.
-However, the RDI is 1,200 mg per day for women over the age of 50 and everyone over the age of 70.
+For most adults, the recommended daily allowance (RDA) for calcium is 1,000 mg per day.
+However, the RDA is 1,200 mg per day for women over the age of 50 and everyone over the age of 70.

-A high intake of sodium, a component of table salt, may increase calcium excretion through urine — which is one of the main risk factors for kidney stones (33).
+A high intake of sodium, a component of table salt, may increase calcium excretion through urine, which is one of the main risk factors for kidney stones (

-It is involved in hundreds of metabolic reactions within your body, including energy production and muscle movements (40).
+It’s involved in hundreds of metabolic reactions within your body, including energy production and muscle movements (

-The RDI for magnesium is 400 mg per day.
-If you want to increase your dietary magnesium intake, avocados, legumes and tofu are all good dietary sources.
+The reference daily intake (RDI) for magnesium is 420 mg per day.
+If you want to increase your dietary magnesium intake, avocados, legumes, and tofu are all good dietary sources.

-To get the maximum benefits, consume magnesium along with the foods you eat that are high in oxalate.
-If that’s not an option, try to consume the source of magnesium within 12 hours (45).
+To reap maximum benefits, consume magnesium along with foods that are high in oxalate.
+If that’s not an option, try to consume this mineral within 12 hours of eating oxalate-rich foods (

-Kidney, liver and other organ meats are very high in purines.
-Plant foods, on the other hand, are low in these substances.
+Kidney, liver, and other organ meats are very high in purines.
+On the other hand, plant foods are low in these substances.

-Bottom Line: A high intake of animal protein may increase your risk of developing kidney stones.
+Summary A high intake of animal protein may increase your risk of developing

-If you’ve had a kidney stone, you’re very likely to develop another one within 5–10 years.
-The good news is that certain dietary measures may help reduce this risk.
+If you’ve had a kidney stone, you’re very likely to develop another one within 5 to 10 years.
+Fortunately, taking certain dietary measures may help reduce this risk.

-You can try increasing your fluid intake, consuming foods rich in certain nutrients, eating less animal protein and avoiding sodium, to name a few.
+For example, you can try increasing your fluid intake, consuming foods rich in certain nutrients, eating less animal protein, and avoiding sodium.